What can I do with a PPA degree?

 Course Modules: These modules cover the fundamentals of planning and zoning and critical components in the work of the planning and zoning commission.
 You may register for the full course (seven modules) or take individual modules of your choice.

 Click here to check the registration list, and to put yourself on the wait list.
-Registration for the entire 7-module course is $400, or you may register for available individual modules for $75 each.
+Available individual modules are $75 each.

 Please note, registration is limited, so if you want to attend, don't delay registering for the available modules.